How to Manage Pregnancy Discomforts that Affect your Sleep

 Foods rich in magnesium: Pumpkin seeds, chia seed, almonds, spinach, cashews, peanuts, soymilk, black beans, edamame, potato, brown rice, yogurt, kidney means, banana, salmon.21

-If you’ve tried eating more magnesium-rich foods, drinking enough, taking your prenatal, and stretching but are still experiencing muscle cramps, chat with your doctor to see if taking a magnesium supplement would be a safe addition to your diet.
+If you’ve tried eating more magnesium-rich foods, drinking enough, taking your prenatal, and stretching but are still experiencing muscle cramps, chat with your doctor to see what else may be recommended.

 Avoiding and preventing hemorrhoids during pregnancy